We’re thrilled to announce the launch of our first sweepstakes and brand campaign JUST LET ME DO MY JOB.

 The very first thing for onboarding a remote employee should be familiarizing them with your existing team.
 Allow them to get to know everyone, talk, and meet “face to face”.
 This ultimately opens a door for your new hire to feel comfortable with everyone so they can ask questions when they have them.

 There’s no need for corny ice-breaker games here.
-This forced-intimacy usually makes virtual employees more uncomfortable than included.
-Keep it authentic and allow people to bond as they will naturally.
+Unless it’s part of your existing traditions, “forced fun” usually makes virtual employees more uncomfortable than included.
+A handful of introductions at regularly scheduled team meetings will work just fine.

 4. Have them review existing content

-• Internal podcast episodes or podcasts your founder has been featured on
+• Internal podcast episodes or podcasts your CEO or members of the leadership team have been featured on

 • Any online communities your company hosts